 So we moved from our cosy hospital room with the lovely local nurse, who knew my family, and held my hand, to this enormous, sterile, industrial intensive care for children with all these machines.
-I’m not sure if they really towered over us the way they seemed to, or if I was just so tired and shrunken that that is how they appeared.
+I’m not sure if they really towered over us the way they seemed to, or if I was just so tired and shrunken by that point.

 We slept for an hour on a fold out bed in a treatment room.
-We were told that normally they would have a bed for us, as we’d come so far, but it being the weekend, whilst there was plenty of emergency care, there were no cleaners.
-So although there were rooms free, they were not ready for us.
-They hoped they could find something, but in all honesty it was so much more than we expected.
+We were told that normally they would have a bed for us, as we’d come so far, but it being the weekend, whilst there was emergency care, there were no cleaners.
+Although there were rooms free, they were not ready for us.
+They hoped they could find something, but in all honesty just somewhere to lie down for a moment was so much more than we expected.

 Sunday came and went sitting at her cot-side.
 She was so sleepy.
 I was told I could hold her if I was careful of her monitors and drip.
 So I did and she barely awoke before cuddling in to me.
 It was the most amazing feeling to hold her, she felt so far away in her industrial cot.

 Then as we were kicked out for the shift handover, I was finally pointed towards a shower I could use.
 As I undressed I realised just how much of home I had brought with me.
 A confetti of sawdust and leaves fell from the folds of my clothes, sprinkling the sterile floor with an alien world.
 I stood still in the water and washed away the dust from a million years ago.

 My ridiculously active, talkative, fun two year old, was quiet and still.
 When she was awake she stared and retched, but mostly she slept.

 Consultants came and went, they were kind and explained things again and again, but I’m not sure how much I took in.